 Buying solar panels is an effective way to reduce your energy bill and insure yourself against the rising electricity prices.
 You will also have less impact on the environment by decreasing your carbon emissions.

-The price of solar systems has been falling down in recent years, due to technology advances and governmental subsidies.
+The cost of solar panels has been falling down in recent years, due to technology advances and governmental subsidies.
 Nevertheless, there are other important factors you need to consider, as your decision to buy solar panels should not be based solely on price.

 Here are 5 things you need need to know before you invest in solar panels.